Key Takeaway

 The connection between tirzepatide and excess gas comes down to how the medication changes the speed of your entire digestive process.

 Dual-receptor slowdown.
-By targeting both GLP-1 and GIP pathways, tirzepatide produces a robust decrease in gastric emptying and intestinal transit.
+By targeting both GLP-1 and GIP pathways, tirzepatide produces a strong decrease in gastric emptying and intestinal transit.
 Food moves through the digestive system at a notably slower pace, which changes the fermentation dynamics in the gut.

 More fermentation, more gas.
 The large intestine is home to vast colonies of bacteria that ferment undigested food, particularly complex carbohydrates and fiber.
 When transit slows, these bacteria have extended contact with food and produce more hydrogen, methane, and carbon dioxide gas as a result.